 Lori has a BS in Animal Science and a minor in Journalism from California State Polytechnic University, Pomona, as well as an MA in Communications (emphasis in Public Relations) from California State University, Fullerton.
-She’s been working at the Environmental Nature Center since 2003, first as the Education Coordinator, then as the Director of Education, and now as the Director of Community Relations.
+She’s been working at the Environmental Nature Center since 2003, first as the Education Coordinator, then as the Director of Education, and now as the Assistant Director.
 Lori was responsible for all of our education programs reaching 25,000+ students a year (managing a staff of 16 Naturalists).
-She is currently responsible for all of our volunteer programs (nearly 1000 volunteers a year, at least 100 of them long term, giving almost 10,000 hours a year), all of our communications (PR, marketing, etc.), and membership.
+She is currently responsible for all of our volunteer programs (nearly 1000 volunteers a year, at least 100 of them long term, giving almost 10,000 hours a year), all of our communications (PR, marketing, etc.), some funds development, horticulture, and membership.

 Lori has also worked at the Nature Conservancy, as a Naturalist & Media Relations Coordinator, and as an Interpretive Ranger at Huntington Beach Central Park.
 She was a Field Naturalist & Media Relations Coordinator at Inside the Outdoors Science School, part of the Orange County Dept. of Education.
 Her “non-nature jobs,” just out of college, were as a Media Relations Coordinator & Editorial Assistant at the First American Corporation and Public Relations Associate & Research Analyst with eBuilt, Inc.